bandprotocol/oracle-consumer/README.md

 The oracle-consumer is an application of the Cosmos SDK that demonstrates the use of the [pricefeed-module](https://) implemented by BandProtocol.
 This module allows other Cosmos SDK applications to easily obtain data from BandChain through IBC.

 - `oracle-consumerd`: The Oracle Consumer Daemon and command-line interface (CLI).
-Runs a full-node of the consumer application.
+Runs a full node of the consumer application.

 oracle-consumer is built on the Cosmos SDK using the following modules: